streettherapykc/streettherapykc.github.io/README.txt

 A Pen created at CodePen.io.
-You can find this one at https://codepen.io/igcorreia/pen/ZGGzWZ.
+You can find this one at https://codepen.io/mattamyot/pen/dMGwyK.

- Since I did an effect with the mouse movement I thougth it would be nice to try it with the Background.
+ I worked out a way to use just a YouTube video's ID in the main page's markup, so it can be passed in to a YouTube video modal / overlay template when a link or thumbnail is clicked.
+The video modal maintains its 16:9 aspect ratio no matter what the viewport size is, making it properly responsive.